The Early Days of Search Engines

 Google arrived on the search engine scene with a revolutionary algorithm called PageRank.
 PageRank was a formula that essentially ranked sites based on the number and quality of links pointing towards that site.
 By introducing a metric that accounted for data from other websites, this made it harder for spammy websites to dominate the results pages as each of these qualifying links could be seen as a ‘vote of confidence’ for that site.

 Although PageRank was a game changer, spammers once again found there way around it through link spam and other black hat techniques.
 Link spam can take many forms but basically involves links coming from illegitimate sources in abundance to trick Google’s algorithm into providing a site with a higher authority than it deserves.
-This exposed loophole marked the beginning of Google’s battle and never ending process of updates to their algorithm that we are still experiencing today.
+This exposed loophole marked the beginning of Google’s never ending process of updates to their algorithm that we are still experiencing today.

 Overview of Google Algorithm Updates

 From the beginning of Google’s dominance in the search engine space to today – with Google still accounting for approximately 78% of searches – Google has been continuously working on perfecting its algorithm.
 As long as spammers and black hat SEO specialists continue finding loopholes, Google will be making improvements and new additions.
 So much so that every single day Google is adjusting and tinkering with its algorithm to the point that nobody outside of their core team knows exactly what makes up their algorithm.
 So when it comes to writing an overview, it would take days to analyze every minor update Google has made over the years.
 And who has time for that?
 So instead, we’ve done the dirty work for you and pulled out the major updates with a brief synopsis of each (in chronological order) and what they mean for you and your website.
 Let’s get started with one of the most important updates still today, the Panda Update.